TheMaverickProgrammer/eTamagotchi/README.md

 export PATH=${JAVABIN}:$ANDROID_SDK/tools:$ANDROID_SDK/platform-tools:$PATH
 ```

+**NOTE:** When building for an android target, your java and Android SDK (aka API Level) versions must be compatible with that android device.
+For example, my phone is Android 7.0 and only compatible with Android SDK 24 and earlier.
+Read more [here](https://en.wikipedia.org/wiki/Android_version_history).

 #### Signing an Android App
 Keystores are not included in the repo.
 You'll need to create your own keystore to sign the app [here](https://stuff.mit.edu/afs/sipb/project/android/docs/tools/building/building-cmdline.html).
 Keystores must reside in the same folder as your project.